fkodom/clip-text-decoder/README.md

 # clip-text-decoder

-Train an image captioner with 0.30 BLEU score in under an hour!
-Includes PyTorch model code, example training script, and pre-trained model weights.
+Train an image captioner with 0.30 BLEU score in under one hour! ([0.332 BLEU with beam search](#ablation-beam-size) 🙂)

 ## Example Predictions